 Polkadot (DOT) Key Features

-Polkadot (DOT) Core Features
+Polkadot Core Features

 Shared Security Model